Radiergummi/phoenix/lib/document/README.md

 | `find`                  | `predicate: Node/string/function` | Finds a node by a predicate         |
 | `getElementsByNodeType` | `nodeType: string`                | Retrieves all child nodes of a type |
 | `toArray`               | none                              | Retrieves all child nodes as array  |

+### Elements

+#### Table
+A table element is a little special: It can only directly contain `TableRow` elements.
+This prevents invalid tables right from the start, so Transformer implementors can consider all tables valid.

+#### TableRow
+Table rows are the rows of a table, as the name indicates.